Skip to content

 HitKeep is built with a deliberate, minimal stack chosen for performance, auditability, and operational simplicity.
 Every dependency earns its place.

 The application server, ingest pipeline, background workers, and CLI are written in Go.
-The binary is statically linked and requires zero runtime dependencies on the target system.
+HitKeep ships as a single Linux binary and does not require external database or queue services on the target system.

 Why Go: